rajeswar14/EDA_END_TO_END_RESTAURANT_TIP_DATASET/README.md

 ## Setup and Usage

 1. Clone this repository
-2. Install the required libraries:
+2. Install the required libraries:  `pip install pandas matplotlib seaborn numpy`
 3. Ensure you have the `tips.csv` file in the same directory as the notebook
 4. Open and run the Jupyter notebook